sbohez/dl4j-benchmark/README.md

 # Dl4j-Benchmarks

 Repository to track Dl4j benchmarks in relation to well known frameworks on cpu and gpu.
+In order to run all examples in this repo, you need to configure a system for all of the platforms.
+Each platform differs in requirements and be especially aware of software versions that are not supported.

 #### Examples
     - MLP: using same model structure used for all frameworks